stritzinger/ro2erl_doc/design.md

 - Detects and monitors Hub node availability within its Erlang cluster
 - Provides message dispatch functionality
 - Applies message filtering based on Hub-provided rules
+- Supports attachment to multiple Hub nodes simultaneously
+- Forwards messages to all connected Hubs
 - Future capabilities:
   - Network traffic inspection for ROS2/DDS/RTPS packets
   - Local network traffic generation

 #### Connection Management
-- The Bridge does NOT establish or maintain the Erlang distribution connection to the Hub
+- The Bridge does NOT establish or maintain the low-level Erlang distribution connection to the Hub
+- The Bridge implements a higher-level protocol for hub attachment and detachment
-- Connection/reconnection is delegated to the parent application using ro2erl_bridge as a dependency
+- Low-level connection/reconnection is delegated to the parent application using ro2erl_bridge as a dependency
 - For grisp.io framework users, this is handled by grisp_connect
 - ro2erl_bridge does not depend on grisp_connect, making it usable by any Erlang application